KlaraGajaszek/WeatherApp-ReactNative/README.md

 **mocked** - in this folder there are mocked data which are uses for tests and stories in storybook.

-**services** - in this folder there are request for api services.
+**services** - in this folder there are requests for api services.
 One hook is responsible for one request.

 **utils** - folder for other `utils` files.
 Now in this folder there is theme for styled components.